rdaly525/coreir/doc/Simulator.md

 `>./bin/simulator -i examples/add4.json`

 This will generate 3 C++ files: add4_sim.cpp, add4_sim.h, and bit_vector.h.

+bit_vector.h is a utility function that you can ignore.

 If you open add4_sim.h contains a struct representing the state of the circuit and the declaration of the simulation function: